Brand positioning helps you find the place you wish to occupy in consumers’ minds amid the noise out there.

 When I say staying active on social media, it doesn’t mean that you have to set thousands of ad dollars aside for social media campaigns.
 It means you need to be able to stand out from the crowd by engaging your audience:

-While the points mentioned above are the brand positioning strategies you need to include in your e-commerce business, you should consider a few more things to position yourself on Amazon.
+While the points mentioned above are the brand positioning strategies you need to include in your e-commerce business, you should consider a few more things to position yourself for branding on Amazon.

 Amazon accounted for nearly a third of all e-commerce sales in the US despite the pandemic.
 This dominance means that customers overwhelmingly prefer Amazon.
 Therefore, brands must balance their approach to boost their revenue and brand equity using Amazon.

 What are the most effective ways to grow sales and keep your brand position intact?
 Can you leverage Amazon’s audience to build brand loyalty?